Nebraska's poorest county is also its most vaccinated

 There, they vaccinated an average of 150 people each week through the spring and early summer until almost every adult was vaccinated.
 More recently, they have moved vaccination back to the clinic, where they still average about 25 newly vaccinated people per week.

-The elders showed the importance of the vaccine to Winnebago, she said.
-At one of the tribe’s first clinics, one woman worried that she was too old to get the vaccine, Zuffante said.
+The elders showed the importance of the vaccine to Winnebago, Zuffante said.
+At one of the tribe’s first clinics, one woman worried that she was too old to get the vaccine, she said.
 But she decided to go through with it, because she wanted to hold her baby granddaughter after not being able to hold her for most of 2020.

 At another mass clinic, Zuffante watched the elders who had been vaccinated earlier in the day lingering together in a corner of the gym.
 The senior center was still closed.
 Some hadn’t spoken in months.